dpavlopo/well_hello_stats/tutorials/12_HMM_depmixS4_cat.md

 ## Markov assumption

-The markov assumptions is the basis of the structural part of the model.
+The Markov assumption is the basis of the structural part of the model.
 Representing that the latent states at time $t$ is only affected by the latent states at time $t-1$ .
 Meaning that the change of time is a *lag 1* model, where each time point is only has a direct effect by the